NTHU-LSALAB/sb/README.md

 6. Create the directory for the scoreboard socket. `sudo install -dm750 -oscoreboardd -gscoreboardd /run/scoreboard`
 7. (Optional) Install the TA privilege file `/etc/judge.priv`.
 Users who can read this file are allowed to use privileged features of the judge. `sudo install -Dm440 -gta /dev/null /etc/judge.priv`

+## Running the Scoreboard

+Run the `sb` binary as the scoreboard user.
+The `sb` command runs the scoreboard server, which accepts judge requestse from the `xjudge` command and outputs the scoreboard as HTML files.

+* Configuration files are read from `./config`.
+* Data is stored in `./storage`
+* HTML scoreboard is output in the `./out` directory.
+This can be changed by the `--outputdir` flag.